 A common area for restaurant and beverage industries where fixed devices are installed include walk-in coolers and commercial refrigeration equipment like walk-in freezers.

 Facilities with walk-in coolers, walk-in freezers, or walk-in refrigerators already understand the hazards created because it traps cold air and does not allow it to escape except when the cooler door is opened.
 Remember that the cooling unit for your walk-in cooler or walk-in freezer is only recirculating cold air - it is not bringing in the fresh air.
 Fixed monitors inside the refrigeration unit can warn employees of CO2 leaks prior to them entering the space.

 Few employees realize that there is a device designed that can assist in personal monitoring of CO2 in confined space areas like walk-in coolers or commercial refrigeration units.
 When CO2 rises, a worker could start to become fatigued, feel dizzy, or even faint and fall to the floor.

 Similar to wall-mounted or fixed devices, portable or handheld monitors can alert individuals of unsafe carbon dioxide levels with audible, visual, and vibration alarms before they enter a walk-in freezer or any enclosed commercial refrigeration equipment.

-In today’s world, if you are a brewer or restaurant employee and work around areas which contain or produce high levels of carbon dioxide - installing a CO2 monitor is important.
+In today’s world, if you are a brewer or restaurant employee and work around areas that contain or produce high levels of carbon dioxide - installing a CO2 monitor is important.
 Installing the proper carbon dioxide detector, as well as providing education and awareness to those around you, eliminates potential hazards from occurring.